 April 15 may be the tax deadline everyone knows best, but December 31 is another important cutoff for contributions to some workplace retirement plans, college savings accounts, and more.
 So mark your calendar.

 - Tax-advantaged accounts.
-While you have until the tax-filing deadline of April 15, 2025, to contribute to an IRA for the current year, you must make your final contributions to most workplace retirement plans, such as a 401(k) or 403(b), by December 31, 2024.
-You can contribute up to $23,000 in total combined traditional and Roth contributions.
+While you have until the tax-filing deadline of April 15, 2026, to contribute to an IRA for tax-year 2025 you must make your final contributions to most workplace retirement plans, such as a 401(k) or 403(b), by December 31, 2025.
+You can contribute up to $23,500 in total combined traditional and Roth contributions.
 If you're 50 or over, you can make additional catch-up contributions of $7,500.
-If you choose to make traditional contributions, that money will reduce your taxable income dollar for dollar.
+If your employer allows, those who are age 60 to 63 may be able to contribute up to $11,250 as a catch-up contribution instead of the standard $7,500.

 - 529s.
-You may be able to receive a state tax deduction for contributions to a 529 college saving account, made by December 31.
-Such plans are typically state-sponsored and may allow for state income tax deductions; but not federal income tax deductions.
-The federal gift tax may apply for contributions exceeding $18,000 per person and per beneficiary.
-You can also front-load 5 years' worth of annual gifts of up to $18,000, for a total of up to $90,000 per person, per beneficiary in 2024 without having to pay a gift tax or interfering with the lifetime gift tax exclusion.1 (These amounts increase to $19,000 and $95,000 respectively for 2025.)
-However, after that, you won’t be able to make gifts under the annual exclusion to the same beneficiary for the following 5 years.
-You can also contribute to a custodial account, known as an UGMA or UTMA, but these contributions are also subject to the annual gift exclusion of $18,000 in 2024.
-Combined 529 and UGMA/UTMA contributions in excess of this amount for a given year may constitute a taxable gift..
-While such accounts are the property of the beneficiary once you set one up, the assets are considered part of the donor’s estate until the beneficiary is no longer a minor and takes control of them.
+You may be able to receive a state tax deduction for contributions to a 529 college savings account, generally made by December 31, although deadlines may vary by state.
+Such plans are typically state-sponsored and may allow for state income tax deductions, but not federal income tax deductions.
+The federal gift tax may apply for contributions exceeding $19,000 per individual giving the gift and per beneficiary.
+You can also front-load 5 years' worth of annual gifts of up to $19,000, for a total of up to $95,000 per person, per beneficiary in 2025 without having to pay a gift tax or interfering with the lifetime gift tax exclusion.1 However, after that, you won’t be able to make gifts under the annual exclusion to the same beneficiary for the following 5 years.

 - Required minimum distributions.
-If you're 73 or older, you have until December 31 to take your required minimum distribution, or RMD, from traditional IRAs, 401(k)s, and other qualified retirement plans.2 This is an important deadline: Missing it can result in a penalty of 25% of the required RMD.
+If you're 73 or older, you have until December 31 to take your required minimum distribution, or RMD, from traditional IRAs, 401(k)s, and other qualified retirement plans.3 This is an important deadline: Missing it can result in a penalty of 25% of the required RMD.
 (Note: The penalty for not fulfilling RMD requirements can be as low as 10% if the RMD is corrected within 2 years.)
-Your first RMD is due by April 1 of the year following the year you turn 73.3 If this is your first year, think carefully about waiting until the April 1 deadline of the following year.
+Your first RMD is due by April 1 of the year following the year you turn 73.4 If this is your first year, think carefully about waiting until the April 1 deadline of the following year.
 You may be taking 2 RMDs in a single tax year, which can increase your taxable income.
 Remember, withdrawals are taxable, but there are ways to help reduce taxes with careful planning.

 2. Consider itemizing